adepegba1/alx-system_engineering-devops/README.md

+#!/bin/bash
 # This is the shell basics project on ALX, in this project, i will be talking on what i learnt from the ALX in my first month
-**in this month, i learn how to navigate from one file or directory into another one**
+*In this month, I learn how to navigate from one file or directory into another one, how to use the shell permission, shell redirections and variable expansion*